Ambani's Reliance Jio delays India IPO, 2025 listing not on cards, sources say

 "The investors are not upset (about IPO delays).
 They know the money is sitting in front of them," said the first source.

-(Reporting by Aditya Kalra and Scott Murdoch; Additional reporting by Chandini Monnappa; Editing by Kim Coghill)
+(Reporting by Aditya Kalra and Scott Murdoch; Additional reporting by Chandini Monnappa, Chris Thomas and Bharath Rajeswaran; Editing by Kim Coghill)